2400/git-lab/README.md

     ```

 5. Create two empty files (Markdown files) `README.md` and `answers.md` using your favorite editor and save them inside the `git-lab` directory.
 Markdown is similar to html but much simpler.
 Search online for a quick reference.
 Record all your answers for this lab in `answers.md`.
+6. From this point on, you can edit these files using `VS Code`.
+In `VS Code`.
+Under the `File` menu, choose `Open Folder` and select `git-lab` folder.

-6. In a terminal window find out what version of git is installed on the system.
+7. In a terminal window find out what version of git is installed on the system.
+You can start a terminal window from within `VS Code` by clicking on `Terminal` menu and selecting `New Terminal`.

     ```console
     git --version
     ```
     Record the output of the command as **`Answer 1`**.

-7. Git needs to know your information (name and email).
+8. Git needs to know your information (name and email).
 Issue the commands:

     ```console
     git config --global user.name "Your name"